ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

   ▸ mytestkey
 ```

 Subnets are currently permissioned only.
 Therefore, the process now requires the user to provide _which keys can control the subnet_.
 We are prompted to provide one or more **P-Chain addresses**.
 Only the keys corresponding to these addresses will be able to add or remove validators.
-Make sure to provide **fuji P-Chain** addresses (`P-fuji....`).
+Make sure to provide **Fuji P-Chain** addresses (`P-Fuji....`).

 ```bash
 Configure which addresses may add new validators to the subnet.